joel-jeremy/externalized-properties/README.md

                 // See: core/src/test/java/io/github/joeljeremy7/externalizedproperties/core/resolvers/resourcereaders
                 new YamlReader()
             ),
+            // DatabaseResolver is not part of the core module.
+It is part of a separate resolver-database module.
             DatabaseResolver.provider(new JdbcConnectionProvider(getDataSource())),
-            // CustomAwsSsmResolver is an example custom resolver
-            // implementation which resolves properties from AWS SSM.
+            // CustomAwsSsmResolver is an example custom resolver implementation which resolves properties from AWS SSM.
             ResolverProvider.of(new CustomAwsSsmResolver(buildAwsSsmClient()))
         )
         .build();